rafiddewan/JumpIn/README.md

 java -jar helloworld.jar
 ```

+## Deliverables
+Incuded in this .zip file are the following

+#### Code:
+ - JumpIn.jar: The executable file of the game JumpIn, allowing the user to play one preconfigured puzzle.
+ - Source Code: The code behind JumpIn.exe consisting of eight(8) Java Object classes and One(1) Java Interface Class written in Java Version 1.8

 #### Documentation:
 - JavaDoc: Included within each .java file is JavaDoc explaining the functionality of each class and method
 - JumpIn.png: The UML diagram used during creation of the game, allowing for planning and visualizaion of how the objects